-The Annenberg Foundation values responsiveness, transparency, accessibility, fairness and excellence in the organizations that we support.
+The Annenberg Foundation values responsiveness, transparency, accessibility, fairness, and excellence in the organizations that we support.
+In addition, we evaluate whether an organization has established best practices as it relates to diversity, financial sustainability, infrastructure, board governance, staff development, programs and services, collaboration, and networks with peers.
 We seek to reflect these values in our financial reporting and with the financial information that we share here on our website.

 The Annenberg Foundation is required to comply with several regulations and requirements:

-As of December 31, 2014, the Annenberg Foundation’s total assets were valued at $1.66 billion.
-Our endowment portfolio, which is invested to generate income to support our grant-making and direct charitable activities, represented $1.58 billion of this figure.
-Our total assets at 12/31/14 also included $46.8 million of assets held in trust for others and $36.1 million of net property and equipment, inventory, and prepaid excise taxes.
+As of December 31, 2017, the Annenberg Foundation’s total assets were valued at $1.6 billion.
+Our endowment portfolio, which is invested to generate income to support our grantmaking and direct charitable activities, represented $1.5 billion of this figure.
+As of the same date, our total assets also included $49.3 million of assets held in trust for others and $40 million of net property and equipment, inventory, and prepaid excise taxes.

-In addition to the $71.7 million of grant payments during 2014, the Foundation paid out $42.4 million (cash basis) to support our direct charitable activities and $11.9 million (cash basis) to purchase assets used for charitable purposes.
-Our total cash basis qualifying charitable disbursements during 2014 were $125.9 million.
-These cash basis disbursements, illustrated in the graph below, are further detailed in our 2014 Form 990-PF, Part I, Column d, the link to which is at the end of this section.
+In addition to the $85.6 million of grant payments during 2017, the Foundation paid out $38.5 million (cash basis) to support our direct charitable activities, $6.9 million (cash basis) to purchase assets used for charitable purposes and $2 million for program-related investments.
+Our total cash basis qualifying charitable disbursements during 2017 were $133 million.
+These cash basis disbursements, illustrated in the graph below, are further detailed in our 2017 Form 990-PF, Part I, Column d, and Part XII, the link to which is at the end of this section.

 Private foundations must distribute (pay out) at least 5% of the value of their net investment assets (as defined by IRS regulations) each year for charitable purposes.
-The Foundation’s 2014 total adjusted qualifying distributions represented 7.7% of the Foundation’s net investment assets.
-We were required to distribute $80.9 million in 2014; our actual adjusted qualifying cash distributions were $125.4 million.
-The two graphs below show the Foundation’s annual cash distributions in dollars and as a percentage of our net investment assets over the past seven years.
+The Foundation’s 2017 total adjusted qualifying distributions represented 8.7% of the Foundation’s net investment assets.
+We were required to distribute $75.2 million in 2017; our actual qualifying cash distributions were $133 million.
+The two graphs below show the Foundation’s annual cash distributions in dollars and as a percentage of our net investment assets over the past five years.

 Direct Charitable Activities